guhkun13/gmtg/readme.md

 ```

 Here, the system will calculate the value of the mineral (Silver, Gold, Iron) based on the currency values provided, and store the credit value for future inquiries.
+Define Mineral Values
+> Please note that a **valid** mineral query must be preceded by one or more galactic currencies.
+The system will not recognize the pattern otherwise.

 ### Inquiring Galactic Currency Value